Oldbee History, Family Crest & Coats of Arms

 Ainderby Mires with Holtby is a civil parish in the Hambleton district of North Yorkshire, and this civil parish also dates back to the Domesday Book where it was listed as Eltebi or Heltebi.

 The first record of the family was William de Holtebi who was listed in Yorkshire in the Pipe Rolls of 1208.
 William and John Holteby were listed in the Feet of Fines for Yorkshire in 1303 and then again in the Assize Rolls for Lancashire in 1396.

 Early History of the Oldbee family

-Another 133 words (10 lines of text) covering the years 1208, 1303, 1553 and 1640 are included under the topic Early Oldbee History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Oldbee research.
+Another 67 words (5 lines of text) covering the years 1208, 1303, 1553, 1640, 1553, 1577 and 1578 are included under the topic Early Oldbee History in all our PDF Extended History products and printed products wherever possible.

 Oldbee Spelling Variations

 Oldbee has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Oldbee have been found, including Holtby, Holteby and others.